-If the Archaeologist determines the discovery to be a potentially significant archaeological site, they will immediately notify all Consulting Parties.
+If the Archaeologist determines the discovery to be a potentially significant archaeological site, they will immediately notify all Consulting Parties and proceed with the steps outlined in Sections 4.4 through 4.6.
 As noted previously, if it is immediately determined that the discovery is comprised of human remains, the procedures in Section 5.0 will be followed.